Helium4Haskell/mirage/README.md

 $ cabal install
 ```

+This might require you to install the development package of gtk3 first, you can
+find more information about that on [the GTK website](https://www.gtk.org/docs/installations/).
+It has instructions for GNU/Linux and Unix, Windows and Mac OS X. **Note that
+this package requires gtk3, the latest stable version of gtk is gtk4, so beware.**

 This cabal package currently needs to be built with [this custom mirage branch of UUAGC](https://github.com/noughtmare/uuagc/tree/mirage).
 But retrieving that should be handled automatically by cabal.